nos64/clone_RSSchool-stage1/README.md

 We have found in the latest news that a new company called "The Fast and the Furious" announced about releasing a new product that will really blow people's minds.
 There is no a lot of info about this product.
 All we know it's about "easier cars' management that you can imagine".
 It's exactly our thiefs :suspect:.
 They're going to release their product in two weeks.
 But we can't allow them to do that.
 We must be first.

 What are you waiting for?
 Let's coding!

+Setup and Running
+Use node 14.x or higher.
+Clone this repo: $ git clone https://github.com/mikhama/async-race-api.git.
+Go to downloaded folder: $ cd async-race-api.
+Install dependencies: $ npm install.
+Start server: $ npm start.
+Now you can send requests to the address: http://127.0.0.1:3000.